b1997oct/b1997oct/README.md

 - 👋 Hi, I’m @b1997oct
 - 👀 I’m interested in ...
-De code
+Building Software thats helps minimum 2 peoples
 - 🌱 I’m currently learning ...
-Py
+Flutter
-- 💞️ I’m looking to collaborate on ...
-Futuristic Software
+- 💞️ I’m looking to build thing that no one ever did
-- 📫 How to reach me --> b1997oct@gmail.com
+- 📫 You want me to work on your idea drop your query to b1997oct@gmail.com

 <!---
 b1997oct/b1997oct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.